 Would it Look Better Through a Different Focal Length?

-There’s a lot more to focal length than meets the eye, it’s not just about how close the subject appears.
-If you don’t understand exactly what it is, then I suggest that you click on the link in the previous sentence, as there’s a lot to know.
+There’s a lot more to focal length than meets the eye.
+It’s not just about how close the subject appears.
+If you don’t understand exactly what it is, I suggest following the link in the previous sentence.
+There’s a lot to know.

-What is the Background Doing?
+What Is the Background Doing?

-This relates heavily to visual weight and distracting elements, as it’s important to consider what makes your photo great?
-This is why I don’t like shooting on a white background as you limit what you can do with the photo to make it more interesting.
+This relates heavily to visual weight and distracting elements as it’s important to consider what makes your photo great.
+This is why I don’t like shooting on a white background – you limit what you can do to make the photo more interesting.

-How is the Composition & Balance?
+How Is the Composition & Balance?

 Does the Photo Require Post Production?

-My photo below went up on the Facebook page with no post production, but that’s because I wanted to demonstrate that it doesn’t really need it, I will still end up putting a few finishing touches onto it though.
+My photo below went up on the Facebook page without post-production but that’s because I wanted to demonstrate that it doesn’t really need it.
+I will still end up putting a few finishing touches onto it though.

-The photo below was a 30 second exposure and the only light source was a £3 torch – if you would like to see more photos like this, then come check out our Facebook.
+The photo below was a 30-second exposure and the only light source was a £3 torch – if you would like to see more photos like this, check out our Facebook.

-Is the Color Accurate?
+Is the Colour Accurate?

 On top of this, you should consider whether the photo would suit being in black and white or whether you’ve simply turned it black and white for the sake of making it look arty?

-Black and white relies heavily on shape, form and texture to work as these are brought out in the desaturation of colour.
+Black and white rely heavily on shape, form, and texture to work; these are brought out with the desaturation of color.
 Ask yourself if your B+W photo has this or whether you’re doing it to try and make it look good.

 Does the Depth of Field Suit the Photo?

-I recommend the 50mm f/1.8 to people because of the wide aperture and overall quality, but the problem that often occurs afterwards is that you start to see a lot of photos with the aperture wide open.
+I recommend the 50mm f/1.8 to people because of the wide aperture and overall quality but the problem that often occurs afterward is that you start to see a lot of photos with the aperture wide open.

-Is The Photo Cliche?
+Is the Photo Cliche?

 I find that the majority of cliche photos come about from a lack of photographic inspiration, which leads us to taking photos of our pets, flowers or sunsets, or putting a garish border on our photos.

-Often, when I’m meeting with a model, I wonder where I’m going to shoot, but if you put your mind to it, it’s not that hard to come up with somewhere more interesting than your garden.
+Often, when I’m meeting with a model, I wonder where I’m going to shoot but, if you put your mind to it, it’s not that hard to come up with somewhere more interesting than your garden.